Welcome to today's edition of the Rush 24-7 podcast.

 But it's a test.

-It's you can measure your improvement each time you play.
+You can measure your improvement each time you play.

 You're playing against the course and yourself.

-You'll find out if they quit, you'll find out if they cheat, you'll find out they have honor.
+You'll find out if they have honor.

-Uh you'll you'll find out about their sense of humor.
+You'll find out about their sense of humor.

 You'll find pretty much everything you want to know.